 Our group tends to focus on C# however there always seems to be interesting when the conversation revolves around F# or functional programming.

 Turns out Reid was interested in doing it.
 He also suggested in return that I do a talk for his Functional Knox group.

 Since our initial conversation many months ago, we worked out a date.
-Reid did a Getting Started with Functional Programming in F# which was fantastic.
+Reid did a Getting Started with Functional Programming in F#

 I’ve been given great feedback from our group about how the experience was.
 Everyone enjoyed the talk and we really had no issues.

 The session was done using Google Hangouts On Air with YouTube Live.
 Our user group watched the talk on TV’s with great quality.

 Next month I’ll be returning the favor and doing a talk for the Functional Knox group.
 I will update this blog post with more details after it happens.

 This has spawned some interesting ideas in terms of having user groups collaborate by occasionally having remote speakers.

 If you run a user group and are interested in possibly collaborating in a similar way please let me know!
 Also if you have any suggestions about what your user groups have done with success (or failure) please leave a comment or let me know on Twitter.